Radhouene1/crud-nodejs-mongodb-docker-compose/README.md

-Requires:
-docker and docker-compose should be intalled
+Requirements: docker and docker-compose should be installed

 Get the Code and run the project: git clone